middyjs/middy/docs/UPGRADE.md

   - If you're handling errors yourself here are some things to review:
     - Attach near the end so it is triggered first (likely already done)
     - Remove `return response`, this will short circuit the response and block later middleware from modifying the response
-- baseHandler now passes `{signal}` from `AbortController` to allow for ending lambda early to handle timeout errors
+- lambdaHandler now passes `{signal}` from `AbortController` to allow for ending lambda early to handle timeout errors
 - `plugin` argument now supports:
   - `internal`: Allow the use of `new Proxy()` for smarter triggering in advanced use cases.
   - `timeoutEarlyInMillis`: When before lambda timeout to trigger early exit.
 Default `5`